Working Papers

 Multinationals, Intangibles and the Wage Skill Premium - Job Market Paper

-Presented at: NYU Abu Dhabi, Vigo Workshop on Dynamic Macroeonomics, ENTER Jamboree, BSE PhD Jamboree, Bellaterra Macro Club
+Presented at: Spanish Economic Association Symposium, University College London, NYU Abu Dhabi, Doctoral Workshop on Quantitative Dynamic Economics, Vigo Workshop on Dynamic Macroeconomics, ENTER Jamboree, BSE PhD Jamboree, Bellaterra Macro Club

 Profits, Labor Share and the Rise of Acquired Intangibles